Tanz0rz/haxe-fmod/README.md

 2. Clone down this repo
 3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

-This will setup the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
+This will set up the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

 ## <a name="future-goals"></a>Future Goals